 Remember to take a jacket or cardigan with you when you visit the caves, even if it’s the warmest month of the year – it is much cooler underground.
 The only downside is that the caves have many steps that lead down to them and within them, which could cause a problem for anyone with mobility issues.

 Around 1.5 hours away from Antalya city center, you’ll find Cirali.
 Not only is there a stunning beach here, but you can also visit a phenomenon that will have you shivering for all the right reasons!

 Grab some comfortable walking shoes and head up the mountain to Cimaera, a spot where fire constantly jumps out from between the breaks in the rocks.
 The story is that Chimaera, a mythological Greek monster made up of a goat, lion, and snake hybrid, was fought and conquered here by Bellerophon, a hero of the time.

 Of course, the legend is that the fire jumping up from the rocks is due to the monster’s lasting presence, but it’s actually because of methane trapped between the rocks!

 On the way, you’ll also be able to visit a temple that is dedicated to the God of Fire from Greek mythology.

 Final Thoughts On Antalya, Turkey

-Distances around the Province are relatively large, but by knowing the top spots, you can direct your time and attention towards the place that will open your eyes to the beauty and wonder of Antalya.Share
+Distances around the Province are relatively large, but by knowing the best places to visit in Antalya for nature, you can direct your time and attention towards the area that will open your eyes to the beauty and wonder of Antalya in Turkey.